testground/testground/ROADMAP.md

 ## 2. Testground can be set up as an organization-wide Service

-**Why:** We believe Testground can provide value accross entire organizations.
-Making it easy to run large-scale workload and efficient small-scale CI tests is core to it's success.
+**Why:** We believe Testground can provide value across entire organizations.
+Making it easy to run a large-scale workload and efficient small-scale CI tests are core to its success.

 ### Milestone 1: We can use Testground EKS clusters in production